 Click on the Submit button to continue.
 Fantastico will now install WordPress for you.
 You will be able to see the installation progress.
 Once it has finished installing WordPress you will see a success message.

 How to Install WordPress using FTP

-Manually installing WordPress is also known as the famous 5 minute install.
-However, the manual installation has a few added steps, and you will need an FTP client for that. you can use Filezilla to upload file on cpanel.
+Manually installing WordPress is also known as the famous 5-minute install.
+However, the manual installation has a few added steps, and you will need an FTP client for that. you can use Filezilla to upload files on Cpanel.

-First thing you need to do is download the latest version of WordPress.
-Unzip the file, and use the FTP software to upload the files into your web host directory of your choice.
+The first thing you need to do is download the latest version of WordPress.
+Unzip the file, and use the FTP software to upload the files into the web host directory of your choice.

 If you want to install WordPress on your root domain name (like abc.com), then you need to upload WordPress files to your website’s root directory.
 Usually, this directory is called /public_html/.